 - Non-compliant

 You can easily edit these categories via the Settings menu.
-You may, for example, want to add an outcome option called Not yet verifiable.
-Or perhaps you want to add an extra field called Approval if your verification procedure follows a ‘four eyes’ set-up.
+You may, for example, want to add an outcome option called Not yet verifiable or Deviation accepted.

-To define and edit verification result properties, you have to go back to Settings again and click on Standard properties below Verifications.
+To define and edit verification result properties, you have to go back to Settings again and click this time on Verification result in the settings tree.

 Selections for verifications